Research Results

 Summary

-A research group led by Associate Professor Ritsuko Fujii (Research Center for Artificial Photosynthesis, Osaka Metropolitan University), Graduate student Soichiro Seki (2nd year doctoral student, Graduate School of Science, Osaka City University), Professor Genji Kurisu (Institute for Protein Research, Osaka University), and Pu Qian (Researcher , Thermo Fisher Scientific Co., Ltd.) used a high-resolution electron microscope to clarify for the first time the structure and binding environment of dyes in proteins called photosynthetic antennas in marine green algae mills.
-As a result, the molecular mechanism of efficiently using blue-green light, which is the only light available in seawater, for photosynthesis has become clearer.
+A research group consisting of Associate Professor Ritsuko Fujii (Research Center for Artificial Photosynthesis, Osaka Metropolitan University), Graduate Student Soichiro Seki (Graduate School of Science, Osaka City University), Professor Genji Kurisu (Institute for Protein Research, Osaka University), Researcher Pu Qian (Thermo Fisher Scientific Inc.), and their colleagues has, for the first time, clarified the structure and binding environment of pigments within a protein called the photosynthetic antenna of the marine green alga Codium fragile through analysis using a high-resolution electron microscopy.
+As a result, the molecular mechanism for efficiently utilizing blue-green light—the only light available in seawater—for photosynthesis has become clearer.

-The research results (including Joint Research #201820) were published online in BBA Advances on November 11, 2022.
+This research achievement (including results from the Joint Usage/Research Project #201820) was published online in BBA Advances on November 11, 2022.

 release_1201_03